Knitter/wtactics-legacy/rules.md

 > It's Alice's turn to attack Bob.
 >
 > Alice first attack with her two 1/1 archers, targetting Bob's 2/2 Orc and kills it.
+>
-> Then, she uses the spell `"Cowardice - the target troop flees the battlefield.
-Put it back in the owner's hand." and targets the front row Troll blocker.`
+> Then, she uses the spell `Cowardice - the target troop flees the battlefield.
+Put it back in the owner's hand.`, targetting the front row Troll blocker.
+>
 > Perfect, now Bob's front row is empty, Alice can use her remaing two soldiers to attack Bob's shamans in his back row.
+>
-> Alice attacks with her 2/2 soldier the 3/1 Shaman.
+> Alice now attacks with her 2/2 soldier the 3/1 Shaman.
 Since the Shaman is a ranged attacker engaged in melee, it will do only half damage (rounded down).
 > In other words, the soldier won't die.